COVID-19 vaccination in Malaysia: COVID-19 Immunisation Task Force–Adolescent

-On 15 September 2021, the COVID-19 Immunisation Task Force-Adolescent (CITF-A) was formed under the Ministry of Health to target full vaccination for 80% of Malaysians aged 12 to 17 years before the reopening of schools.
-CITF-A is chaired by Deputy Health Minister Noor Azmi Ghazali, and it is tasked with overseeing the National COVID-19 Immunisation Programme for Adolescents (PICK Adolescents), which will be conducted via a scheduled walk-in process starting from 23 September 2021 onwards.
-It will also target students for vaccination in the private education sectors, adolescents in protection and rehabilitation programs, as well as the refugee communities, the homeless, and non-citizens in Malaysia.
+On 15 September 2021, the COVID-19 Immunisation Task Force-Adolescent (CITF-A) was formed under the Ministry of Health to achieve full vaccination for 80% of Malaysians aged 12 to 17 years before the reopening of schools.
+CITF-A, chaired by Deputy Health Minister Noor Azmi Ghazali, was tasked with overseeing the National COVID-19 Immunisation Programme for Adolescents (PICK Adolescents), which was conducted through a scheduled walk-in process starting from 23 September 2021 onwards.
+The initiative also targeted students in the private education sector, adolescents in protection and rehabilitation programs, as well as refugee communities, the homeless, and non-citizens in Malaysia.